salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 * 201 Created
 * 202 Accepted
 	* For async operations (accepted the submission)
+* 204 No content
+	* SHOULD NOT be used.
+When used MUST indicate request was successful and state submitted was accepted with no modifications or defaults.
+Discouraged for consistency.
+		* Deletes SHOULD return helpful information like "id" with a 200
+		* PUT should return the replaced content with a 200
+		* POST/create should return the created content with implict defaults and generated "id" with a 200
 * 304 Not modified
 	* Routes MAY respond to If-None-Match (etag) header
 * 400 Bad Request